AidanFarhi/cs340-portfolio/README.md

 Computer scientists leverage their knowledge of computers to develop products and solve problems.
 By doing so, they help generate revenue for businesses and advance the state of society as a whole.
 This usually involves setting up software infrastructure, writing programs, and managing databases and servers, sometimes within a cloud platform.
-I would attempt to create data-driven solutions for companies which would allow them to manage their information.
+Projects like this provide data-driven solutions for companies which allow them to manage information.
-Specifically, dashboards that help users analyze their organization's data.
+Specifically, dashboards that help users analyze, understand, and act upon data.